Community members write prayers on these ribbons and we say them during our Sunday Worship

-Our weekly worship service is on Sunday morning at 9:30.
+Our weekly worship service is Sunday morning at 9:30.
 Most weeks, we have Holy Eucharist – Rite II – from the Book of Common Prayer of the Episcopal Church.

 On the third Sunday of each month, we have a short optional healing service, right after our Holy Eucharist, for all who would like to participate

-On the first Sunday of each month is our Program for Children and Teens.
+On the first and third Sundays of each month is our Program for Children and Teens.
 Children of all ages join our program leader, Sophie Ritter, a sophomore at Hobart and William Smith Colleges, during the first half of our service.
 They then join the rest of the congregation for Holy Communion.
 All children and teens are welcome, and should meet in our church building at the beginning of our 9:30am service.

 Of course, children and families are welcome every Sunday.
 On Sundays when we do not have our Program for Children and Teens, we have a family area in the back of the church with activities for younger children that they can do there or bring back to the pews.